wzy6642/I3C-Select/README.md

 ### Introduction & Setup

 This repository contains the code for the paper [Instructing Large Language Models to Identify and Ignore Irrelevant Conditions]() (Accepted to NAACL Main 2024).
+I3C instructs LLMs to identify and ignore irrelevant conditions.
+I3C-Select selects the most confusing problems and their generated reasoning paths as demonstrations for few-shot learning.

  - Run `I3C-Instruction-code/run.py` to generate I3C instruction